RohanAlexander/telling_stories_with_data/_book/10-on_writing.md

     b.
 "Unemployment"
     c.
 "Examining Canada's Unemployment (2010-2020)"
     d.
 "Canada's Unemployment Increased between 2010 and 2020"
-2. Which word/s can be removed in this sentence without affecting its meaning 'ADD SENTENCE' (pick all that apply)?
+2. Which word/s can be removed in this sentence without affecting its meaning 'ADD SENTENCE' (select all that apply)?
     a. a
     b. word
     c. another
     d. word
-1. What are three features of a good research question (write a paragraph or two)?
+3. What are three features of a good research question (write a paragraph or two)?
-2. What is a counterfactual (pick one)?
+4. What is a counterfactual (pick one)?
     a.
-If-then statements in which the if didn't happen.
+If-then statements in which the if does not happen.
     b.
 If-then statements in which the if happen.
     c.
 Statements that are either true or false.
     c.
 Statements that are neither true or false.
+5. Write a new four-sentence abstract for @chambliss1989mundanity
+6. Write a new four-sentence abstract for @doll1950smoking.
+7. Write a new four-sentence abstract for @student1908probable.
+8. Using only the 1000-most popular words in the English language, re-write the following:

 ### Tutorial

+@caroonworking [p. xii] writes at least one thousand words almost every day.
+In this tutorial we will write every day for a week.
+Begin by picking seven of the well-written papers specified above.
+Each day complete the following tasks:

+- Transcribe, by writing each word yourself, the entire introduction.
+- Re-write the introduction so that it is five lines (or 10 per cent, whichever is less) shorter.
+- Transcribe, by writing each word yourself, the abstract.
+- Re-write a new, four-sentence, abstract for the paper.
+- Write a second version of your new abstract using only the one-thousand most popular words in the English language: https://xkcd.com/simplewriter/.
+- Detail three points about the way the paper is written that you like
+- Detail one point about the way the paper is written that you do not like.

+Submit all seven papers.